Why You Can't Ignore Your CSA Score & FMCSA Safety Data

 Get more information about CSA scores in our new webinar, CSA Scores: The Secrets to Risk Prevention for 2024

-Knowing where you stand with the FMCSA isn't easy, and finding time to manually check your CSA score is nearly impossible when you have a fleet of drivers and trucks to manage.
+Knowing where you stand with the FMCSA isn't easy, and finding time to manually check your CSA score is nearly impossible when you have a growing fleet of drivers and trucks to manage.

 With Foley’s CSA Monitor, you get a 360-degree view of your fleet with daily insights you can access right from your email inbox.
 You can easily view critical data that includes all updated CSA violations, compliance scores, crash reports, violation reports, and more.